dhermes/bezier/docs/python/binary-extension.rst

 Linux and macOS, the tools address it by placing a copy of ``libgfortran`` (and potentially its dependencies) in the built wheel.
 (On Windows, there is no standard tooling beyond that provided by ``distutils`` and ``setuptools``.)
-This means that libraries that depend on ``libbezier`` should also link against these local copies of dependencies.
+This means that libraries that depend on ``libbezier`` may also need to link against these local copies of dependencies.

 .. _pip: https://pip.pypa.io